Bloom's Taxonomy: A teacher's alternative? Everything you need to know about Bloom's and how to use it in the classroom.

 In this article we consider probably the best known framework for learning, Bloom's Taxonomy.
 Many classrooms will have some reference to his work and the infamous triangle has helped teachers consider how to promote higher-order thinking skills in the classroom.
 In recent years, it has received criticism as our conceptual understanding of how knowledge is formed has evolved.
 We consider the implications of these educational taxonomies and present you with a new alternative that has begun to be embraced by schools around the world.

 Bloom's Taxonomy is a hierarchical theory used for defining and distinguishing mental actions in the cognitive domain.
 It is one of the most acknowledged theories in the field of education.
 Bloom's Taxonomy is mainly used for assessment of learning at certain cognitive levels; however, it is also used to derive specific learning outcomes and to build a common language for the instructors to discuss and share methods of teaching and assessments (Armstrong, 2016).
+If you are exploring learning taxonomies for your classroom you might also be interested in this article about the SOLO taxonomy.

 Bloom’s Taxonomy was proposed by an educational psychologist 'Benjamin Bloom' in the 1950s.
 His main purpose was to create a common vocabulary for cognition about learning objectives.
 During the 20th century, education reformers frequently used the word 'objective' for explicitly describing what teachers should teach and what kind of student learning outcomes must be achieved in the classrooms.
 Bloom’s taxonomy proved itself to be one of the most useful ways to achieve those learning outcomes.
 Bloom and some experts of assessment began to assemble their efforts in 1949 and completed their work in 1956 with the publishing of 'Taxonomy of Educational Objectives: The Classification of Educational Goals, Handbook 1: Cognitive Domain'.
 Alongside the cognitive behaviour, Bloom and his team intended to categorise levels of physical and emotional skills that affect learning.
 But, today Bloom's Taxonomy is mainly used for explaining the following six levels of cognitive performance: